 Qilian County is also known as “Chilen County“.
-“Qilian” is the Huns language, the Huns call “sky” the “Qilian”, and Qilian Mountain means “Sky Mountain”.
-Qilian County belongs to Haibei Tibetan Autonomous Prefecture in Qinghai Province.
+“Qilian” is Huns language.
+Huns call “sky” “Qilian”, and Qilian Mountain means “Sky Mountain”.
+It belongs to Haibei Tibetan Autonomous Prefecture in Qinghai Province.
 It is about 285 km from Xining City

-It is named because it is located in the middle section of Qilian Mountains, it is adjacent to the Hexi Corridor of Gansu, the main passage of the ancient Silk Road in the north.
+It is named because it is located in middle section of Qilian Mountains, it is adjacent to Hexi Corridor of Gansu, which is main passage of Silk Road in north.
 It is also an important resource-rich area in Qinghai Province.
 Diversified mineral resources make it a key county for resource development in Qinghai Province.